 Any trip to Japan should include some time in Kansai with kids.
 The entire archipelago is an amazing place to explore with children, but many of its most interesting corners are missed.
 The streets of Tokyo, the shrines of Kyoto and the memorial in Hiroshima should all be seen first-hand.
 However, Japan has much more for travelling families.

 A full list of recommendations is beyond the scale of one post, so instead, I’ll just touch on a few of my favourite things to do in Kansai with kids.
 Home to cities such as Kyoto, Nara and Osaka, the Kansai region of Japan is a fascinating place full of family fun.

 Japan’s first capital doesn’t get the attention bestowed on its neighbours to the north.
-However, no visit to Kansai with kids would be complete without an afternoon in Nara, and it’s quite easy to reach from other cities in Kansai
+However, no visit to Kansai with kids would be complete without an afternoon in Nara.
+There are many things to do in Nara and it’s quite easy to reach from other cities in Kansai

 In Nara Park surrounding Todaiji temple, you’ll find deer so tame and confident that they’ll grab the snacks right out of your hands.
 Seriously.
 These creatures are basically harmless and the kids will enjoy feeding them, but it can be a little scary for little ones.
 Make sure to keep all food stored in your packs or you may find it in a deer’s mouth before you know it.

 Ikoma Amusement Park